-Grants are generally for a maximum of three years and, as funders are not usually willing to finance existing projects, the Charity is still constantly searching for alternative sources of funding to enable it to continue these services and help towards sustainability.
+Grants are generally for a maximum of three years and, as funders are not usually willing to finance existing projects, the Charity is still constantly searching for alternative sources of funding to enable it to continue these services and to become more sustainable.

-Within DIAL's unrestricted funds there is an amount of £163,372 held as a provision against costs arising from any necessary run down in activity due to reduction or withdrawal of funding.
-The sum is based upon operating costs for a period of three months and any redundancy costs.
-Fixed assets show an amount of £30,892 in unrestricted funds and £56,338 in restricted funds.
+Within DIAL's unrestricted funds there is an amount of £109,289 held as a provision against costs arising from any necessary run down in activity due to reduction or withdrawal of funding.
+The sum is based upon operating costs (excluding the charity shops) for a period of three months together with the costs of staff redundancies.
+Fixed assets include an amount of £34,049 in unrestricted funds and £39,014 in restricted funds.

-Donations have reduced from £4,274 in 2010/11 to £2,609 in 2011/12.
+Donations have risen from £2,609 in 2011/12 to £4,772 in 2012/13.
 DIAL's core funding for developing existing services still remains extremely difficult and has again risen very little.
 The office sales including the Wheelchair Hire Service, RADAR keys, Blue Badge photos and car stickers are self supporting.